Skip to main content

 Custodial History

-The collection was donated by Elizabeth Foulke Sharples Pusey, a descendent of the Sharples and Paschall families.
+The original items in the collection were donated by Elizabeth Foulke Sharples Pusey, a descendent of the Sharples and Paschall families.
 Notes in various manuscript journals indicate it probably descended through the line of Alfred D. Sharples, son of Philip and Mary (Paschall) Sharples and grandson of Ann P. Jackson.
 Elizabeth Pusey was his granddaughter and the great-great granddaughter of Ann P. Jackson (Ann Price Gibson Paschall Jackson), Quaker minister of Darby Monthly Meeting.

 Immediate Source of Acquisition